-- Participate in a meeting with the school nurse and other care team members as deemed necessary to develop a plan for the student with LTA. - Know the ingredients of school food items and recheck labels routinely for potential food allergens. - Train all food service staff and their substitutes to read product labels and recognize food allergens. - Label peanut and nut products that are produced by food services. - Review and follow sound food handling practices to avoid cross contamination. - Strictly follow cleaning and sanitation protocol to avoid cross contamination. - Use only non-latex gloves - Provide advanced copies of menus, food ingredients and menu changes in writing if requested by parent/guardian.
+- 1. Participate in a meeting with the school nurse and other care team members as deemed necessary to develop a plan for the student with LTA. - 2.
+Know the ingredients of school food items and recheck labels routinely for potential food allergens. - 3.
+Review and follow sound food handling practices to avoid cross contamination.
+Train all food service staff and their substitutes to read product labels and recognize food allergens as per United State Department of Agriculture (USDA) requirements.